-

 What do you believe will be the three most significant factors influencing M&A activity over the next 2 years?

-Lastly, tightening regulatory scrutiny arising out of a heightened sense of national security concerns is still a key factor that deal-makers need to take into account when planning and adapting M&A strategies, evidenced by the extension of the pre-close period in the acquisition of Activision Blizzard by Microsoft for the consideration of US$75 billion, reviewed by European Commission and the UK Competition and Markets Authority and challenged by the U.S. Federal Trade Commission through filing an injunction to cease the merger in a federal court.
-Likewise, the escalated cross-strait tensions may have impacted the level of scrutiny exercised by Taiwan authorities over deals involving acquisitions of Taiwan companies by entities from the People’s Republic of China or Hong Kong.
+Tightened regulatory scrutiny arising out of a greater sense of national security concerns continues to play a key factor that deal-makers need to take into account when planning and adapting M&A strategies, evidenced by the rejection of Nippon Steel’s planned acquisition of U.S. Steel.
+Likewise, the escalated cross-strait tensions may have impacted the level of scrutiny exercised by Taiwan authorities over deals involving acquisitions of Taiwan companies.

 -